ninanfm/websub/README.md

 # @ninanfm/websub

+> This project is still working in progress, not well tested, so take your own risk to use it.

 `@ninanfm/websub` is an Node.js implementation of [WebSub](https://www.w3.org/TR/websub).

-This project is working in progress, we currently only implement [Subscriber](./src/subscriber).
+## Features

+- [X] Subscriber
+- [ ] Publisher
+- [ ] Hub (we won't implement this part of specification, because almost all of the publishers are using Google's hub, no one need to maintain their own hub.)

 ## How To Use

 ### Installation

 We only publish the package to the GitHub registry, you have to tell npm/yarn to install the package from GitHub.
-It's pretty simple, in the root folder of your project, add file `.npmrc` with the following content:
+It's pretty simple, in the root folder of your project, create a file called `.npmrc` with the following content:

 ```
  @ninanfm:registry=https://npm.pkg.github.com